 - Budget considerations

-Consider Your Baby's Age
+Step 2: Consider Your Baby's Age

-Newborns 0-3 months: Whey-dominant formula (NAN Pro 70:30) may be easier to digest
+Newborns 0-3 months: Whey-dominant formula (NAN Pro 70:30) easier to digest

-Babies 3+ months: 60:40 ratio (Aptamil, Lactogen) matches mature breast milk composition
+Babies 3+ months: 60:40 ratio (Aptamil, Lactogen) matches mature breast milk

-Watch for Digestive Issues
+Step 3: Watch for Digestive Issues

 Signs your current formula might not be working: